Impact on Health Insurance Coverage

 • a refund of retirement contributions is paid to the separated employee on whose service the benefits are based.

-If any of those events occur before the three-year eligibility for temporary continuation of coverage expires, the former spouse can change to temporary continuation enrollment for the remainder of that period.
+If any of those events occur before the 36-month eligibility for temporary continuation of coverage expires, the former spouse can change to temporary continuation enrollment for the remainder of that period.

 The coverage of a former spouse’s family member ends, subject to a 31-day extension of coverage for conversion to an individual contract, when the individual ceases to be an eligible family member (as defined above) or when the former spouse ceases to be enrolled, unless the family member is entitled as a survivor annuitant to continued enrollment or is entitled to continued coverage under the enrollment of another person.